imran-hassan/test-repo/README.md

 ![alt text](https://github.com/saad-ngnware/test-repo/blob/master/images/sec_4.1.1_l.png "Img 12")

-An object is passed from front end to API Server when we create BGP as a service.
+An object is passed from frontend to API Server when we create BGP as a service.

 Details in contrail-controller repo README.md